 What is Beta-Carotene?

-Beta carotene, a pigment as well as a provitamin, is present in many multi-vitamin supplements available in the market today.
+Beta-carotene, a pigment as well as a provitamin, is available in the form of dietary supplements.
+Beta-carotene is also present in many multi-vitamin supplements available in the market today.
 The body converts this pigment into vitamin A which is necessary for healthy skin and eyes.
-Beta carotene can also be found naturally in a variety of fruits or vegetables.
-Carrots are rich in alpha and beta carotene.
+Beta-carotene can also be found naturally in a variety of fruits or vegetables.
+Carrots are rich in alpha and beta-carotene.